richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 of a flat course fee on registration numbers.
 The closest relevant paper is by Han and colleagues that investigate enrollment rate for variable pricing of online courses.
-Based on emperical evidence and assuming a market where online and traditional courses compete, they found that per 10% price increase, there are 15-18% less enrollments `[Han et al., 2019]`.
+Based on empirical evidence and assuming a market where online and traditional courses compete, they found that per 10% price increase, there are 15-18% less enrollments `[Han et al., 2019]`.